Sudoite/ctf-writeups/README.md

 2. [pwn2](./TAMUCTF2019/pwn2) (TAMUCTF 2019): return to a function to print the flag

+3. [get-it](./CSAW2018/get_it) (CSAW 2018): partial overwrite of the return address to print the flag

-3. [warm](./VolgaCTF2019/warm) (VolgaCTF Quals 2019): overwrite a file name to open an arbitrary file on the server
+4. [warm](./VolgaCTF2019/warm) (VolgaCTF Quals 2019): overwrite a file name to open an arbitrary file on the server

 ### Cryptography Challenges